Patrick5225/66DaysOfData/Round_3.md

 **Day 12 of #66DaysOfData (January 12, 2022):**

 - Learned about conditionally coloring negative/positive columns and data labels in Excel column charts

+---

+**Day 13 of #66DaysOfData (January 13, 2022):**

+- Practiced SQL with exercises on INSERT and NULL statements on w3schools.com

+- Learned about grouping vs hiding columns and rows in Excel